How to Make Veterans Day for Kids Memorable

 1. Virtual Adventures: Have video chats with veterans to ask questions and listen to their amazing stories.
 It's like taking a journey through time!

-4. Community Connections: Team up with veterans on projects that make your community better.
+2. Community Connections: Team up with veterans on projects that make your community better.
 Plant a garden, clean up a park, or help in other ways that show care toward our nation’s heroes.

-5. Raising Funds for Heroes: Encourage kids to make a tangible impact by supporting injured veterans through Veterans Day programs like Honor Their Courage.
+3. Raising Funds for Heroes: Encourage kids to make a tangible impact by supporting injured veterans through Veterans Day programs like Honor Their Courage.

 Empower Wounded Warriors

 Looking for more ways to honor and support veterans?
-Join Honor Their Courage to empower wounded warriors and teach K-12 students about the history, sacrifices, and realities of service members.
+Join Honor Their Courage to empower wounded warriors and teach Pre-K—12 students about the history, sacrifices, and realities of service members.
 Through meaningful Veterans Day lesson plans and activities, kids can raise funds for veterans as they learn.
 This opportunity helps students understand veterans' experiences, contribute to a meaningful cause, and become compassionate and responsible citizens.

 Register for Honor Their Courage